Archer07/passport-login/README.md

   * It's a type of user data that is meant to be shown once and then destroyed.
 A flash message is a kind of temporary variable, more specifically, a temporary session for displaying error/warning/success... messages to the user. **connect-flash** is a common module for creating flash messages.
 * Sanitization:
   * A process performed after form validation to make sure the input data doesn't contain code.
+* Salt:
+  * In cryptography, a **salt** is random data that is used as an additional input to a one-way function that hashes a password or passphrase.
+The primary function of **salts** is to defend against dictionary attacks or against its hashed equivalent, a pre-computed rainbow table attack.